Will Byrne: Groundswell

 In 2009, Byrne, Max Harper, Marcus Ryan, John Lauer, Kristen Psaki, and Tony Ficarotta co-founded Groundswell after working on President Obama’s 2008 campaign.
 Groundswell is a non-profit organization based in Washington, D.C. that uses collective buying power to drive positive social change, especially in the clean energy sector.
 Byrne called this model "civic consumption."
 Byrne served as CEO until 2014; as of 2022, it is led by Michelle Moore, a former White House official.

-Stanford Design School
+Hasso Plattner Institute of Design at Stanford (school)

-In 2015, Byrne joined the Stanford Design School as a Civic Innovation Fellow.
+In 2015, Byrne joined the school as a Civic Innovation Fellow.

-Later Work
+Later work

-Following Stanford, Byrne served as Senior Director of the Innovation Lab at Human Rights First, and presented about issues of bias, inclusion, and human rights in computer vision and artificial intelligence technology.
+Following Stanford, Byrne was Senior Director of the Innovation Lab at Human Rights First, and presented about issues of bias, inclusion, and human rights in computer vision and artificial intelligence technology.
 He also wrote articles on emerging technology, AI, human rights and democracy for Fast Company.
 As of 2023, he was listed as an affiliated fellow at the Citris Policy Lab, which describes itself as supporting interdisciplinary research and education regarding the role of regulation in promoting innovation.